Sharilee Swaity writes on family and marriage issues on her blog, Second Chance Love. She has written a book on the topic of remarriage.

 I highly recommend all of his resources, including his book and DVD series.
 He is hilarious, but his approach is transformative.
 This was a resource that especially got through to my husband, who had never been that interested in marriage resources, and taught me many new concepts, as well.
 One of the things I liked the best was his views on soulmates.
 He mocks the whole concept of a soulmate, but instead believes that we are responsible for making a good marriage.
 In other words, it's not about finding the right person, but about doing the right things.
 Good solid advice, and if he could make my fairly macho husband actually want to learn about marriage, then the man's a genius!

-CREDENTIALS: Mark Gungor is the pastor of a large church in Wisconsin, and also is a much respected public speaker.
+Mark Gungor is the pastor of a large church in Wisconsin, and also is a much respected public speaker.
 He also hosts a daily radio show.

 The book, Why Mars and Venus Collide: Improving Relationships by Understanding How Men and Women Cope Differently With Stress, is another in the long series of books about the difference between men and women, written by the relationship guru, John Gray.
 Gray is famous for saying that men are from Mars, and women are from Venus, and that people from the two planets have a very hard time understanding each other.

 I had read his books in the past, and appreciated his insight, without necessarily agreeing with everything that Mr. Gray wrote.
-This book, however, blew me away, and helped our marriage tremendously.
+This book, however, blew me away, and it helped our marriage tremendously.
 Based on scientific research on stress, Gray explains the way that men and women are different hormonally, and how that affects relationships, especially in the way they handle stress.

 There is a section in there about "Venus time" and it suggests that women need time to talk, without interruption, and without any problem-solving, and gives a very practical way to make this happen.
 My husband and I started doing this, and it was wonderful.
 It might sound a bit corny, but it helped tremendously.
-This book has been the last book which really did help save our marriage.
+This book has been the last book that really did help save our marriage.

 Don't Give Up